Diddie029/jee-wifi-pulse/README.md

- A Fully functional Wifi billing manangement system built enitirely with AI
+ A Fully functional Wifi billing manangement system built just for you

-with loveable AI.

-For deployment reach me through my email :  Email <kiprotichsawe99@gmail.com>
+For deployment reach me through my email :  Email  ``kiprotichsawe99@gmail.com```

-CKECT OUT THE DEMO HERE : https://jee-wifi-pulse.lovable.app

-don't forget to leave any comments or commits
+don't forget to leave any comments

 Database = Supabase